 For all those looking for a minimal piece of decor, this beach-style rack is just apt.
 The rack uses a paddle for connecting the hooks, which adds a beach vibe to it.

-This rack adds a strong style statement and takes up little space on the wall.
+This rack adds a strong style statement and takes up little space on the wall which makes it a perfect hat rack for wall.
 You only need to ensure that you don’t mistakenly crack the paddle when placing the hooks.

 3. DIY Fun Hat Rack

 This hat rack is vibrant and can brighten up any dull wall.
-It can be hung up in your kid’s bedroom if your child has a colorful cap collection.
-It’s is minimalistic and yet vibrant.
+This hanging hat storage idea would be ideal for your kid’s bedroom too if they have a colorful cap collection.
+It is minimalistic and yet vibrant.
 It’s cost-effective too.
 All you need are wooden strips and some plastic dinos as hooks to create this fun rack.

 4. Personalized Baseball Cap Rack

 If you are passionate about baseball, you are likely to have a large collection of baseball caps.
+Have you ever thought of a diy baseball hat rack?
 Create a personalized rack to match your baseball caps and bring a sporty vibe to your room.
 You can also buy this customized rack which can hold as many as 8 caps at a time.